dotnet-state-machine/stateless/README.md

 In this example the state machine will use the `myState` object for state storage.

 Another example can be found in the JsonExample solution, located in the example folder.

+### Activation / Deactivation

+It might be necessary to perform some code before storing the object state, and likewise when restoring the object state.
+Use `Deactivate` and `Activate` for this.
+Activation should only be called once before normal operation starts, and once before state storage.

 ### Introspection